Skip to main content

 THEN discomfort is {learned_uncomfortable}

-• Sample efficiency: Structured inductive bias helps with limited data
+• Sample efficiency: The structured inductive bias helps with limited data

-• Domain integration: Can incorporate expert knowledge as priors
+• Domain integration: You can incorporate expert knowledge as priors

 • Uncertainty quantification: Fuzzy truth values are meaningful